 Partners in Disability

-The Arc of Texas is accepting applications for the 2021 Partners in Disability Leadership program, an advanced virtual leadership-development training program created for professionals who are interested in being stewards of the disability rights movement and leaders within their agencies and organizations.
+Partners in Disability Leadership program is an advanced leadership-development training program created for professionals who are interested in being stewards of the disability rights movement and leaders within their agencies and organizations.

 The Arc of Texas Partners in Disability Leadership program equips professionals with information, leadership skills, and connections to influence positive change in the services and support systems used by Texans with intellectual and developmental disabilities (IDD) and their families.
 Through this unique program, participants explore how to effectively promote self-determination, apply person-centered planning, and engage individuals with IDD and their families in making aspirations a reality.